 Remember that the market depth ribbon indicates the top four “levels” of the market depth.
 Now note the following key points in the above screenshot of MFB:

 - In the list of Buyers shown on the left hand side there is only one potential Buyer, bidding to buy 2,000 shares.
-Therefore the ribbon is all yellow.
+Therefore the ribbon (in the left half of the image) is all yellow.
 There are no other price levels on the Buy side.

-- In the list of Sellers on the right hand side there are exactly four potential Sellers, so the ribbon is using all four colours – yellow, then green, then light blue then red.
+- In the list of Sellers on the right hand side there are exactly four potential Sellers, so the ribbon is using all four colours – yellow, then green, then cyan then red.

 - Notice the length of the yellow and green portions of the ribbon are fairly short compared to the longer light blue and the even longer red portion.
 This is because of the number of shares being offered for sale at each of these four price levels.
 There are 350 shares at $1.355, and another 350 at $1.36, so the yellow and green portions are the same length.